The tale is etched in automotive folklore, but how well do we really know the Lancia Gamma ?

 Belt-driven camshafts were of course standard Fiat engineering practice at the time, and it is possible that pressure was exerted upon Lancia’s engineers to adopt a more orthodox (to Fiat’s way of thinking at least) and potentially quieter running arrangement.
 Additionally, engineers employed paper gaskets (instead of steel) to mate the cast iron cylinder liners with the aluminium engine block.
 In this case it allowed the liners to sink over time into the softer metal, leading to head gasket failures.
 It is also reported that the engine’s camshafts were made of an inferior alloy, leading to premature wear.

-It is clear that Tipo 830’s development took place during perhaps the most chaotic and difficult periods of Fiat’s history, when the car giant’s very existence was in question, so while it is likely the project suffered severe cost constraints and an insufficiently thorough proving regime, can these omissions be left solely at Fiat’s door, or was the civil war being waged from the Via Vincenzo Lancia a factor too?
+It is clear that Tipo 830’s development took place during perhaps the most chaotic and difficult periods of Fiat’s history, when the car giant’s very existence was in question, so while it is likely the project suffered severe cost constraints and an insufficiently thorough proving regime, can these omissions be left solely at FIAT’s door, or was the civil war being waged from the Via Vincenzo Lancia a factor too?

 The styling of both Gamma variants was the responsibility of Pininfarina, a design house with a lengthy and distinguished association with the Lancia marque.
-While the Gamma coupé would reference themes from Lancia’s stylistic past, the scheme for the Berlina would prove a complete departure; echoing, particularly in the canopy area, ‘Farina’s 1967 Berlina Aerodynamica, possibly the most influential saloon concept since that of the Lancia Florida series a decade earlier.
+While the Gamma coupé would reference themes from Lancia’s stylistic past, the scheme for the Berlina would prove a complete departure, reflecting, particularly in the canopy area, ‘Farina’s 1967 Berlina Aerodynamica, possibly the most influential saloon concept since that of the Lancia Florida series a decade earlier.

-Like many influential designs, Berlina Aerodynamica has been attributed to more than one hand over the years and given Pininfarina’s reluctance to credit individual stylists, the facts have been left for historians to puzzle over.
+Like so many influential designs, Berlina Aerodynamica has been attributed to more than one hand over the years and given Pininfarina’s reluctance to credit individual stylists, the facts have been left for historians to puzzle over.
 The concept originates with Leonardo Fioravanti’s student days at the Politecnico di Milano.
 Studying design and aerodynamic theory, the young engineer was tutored by none other than Lancia technical supremo, Professor Antonio Fessia.
 With encouragement from the veteran engineer, Fioravanti is said to have created a design for a low-drag, Kamm-tailed fastback saloon, elements of which in retrospect resemble Tipo 830.

 Following his 1964 appointment at Pininfarina, Fioravanti revisited the concept in conjunction with fellow stylist, Poulo Martin, who according to Fioravanti contributed a number of stylistic elements to the substantially revised 1967 design, which was based on the platform and mechanical layout of BMC’s ADO17 saloon.
 (Interestingly, retaining a British connection, Fioravanti’s original concept was to be powered by a derivation of Daimler’s compact 2.5 litre V8 unit).

 Upon release, Autocar magazine described Berlina Aerodynamica as “a demonstration that so far as styling for the 1970s is concerned, this is the kind of shape we shall all be driving”.
-They were only half wrong: It was to have a profound effect on saloon car envelopes during the early years of the 1970’s, inspiring many of the Gamma’s contemporaries.
+They were only half wrong.
+It was to have a profound effect on saloon car envelopes during the early years of the 1970s, inspiring many of the Gamma’s contemporaries.
 Ironic then that the car most closely related to Pininfarina’s original concept would in fact be the very last to appear.

 As Tipo 830 was being created under the direction of Sergio Camuffo at Lancia and Fioravanti at Pininfarina, early proposals by Aldo Brovarone bore a close resemblance to Berlina Aerodynamica, but without the prototype’s glazed rear three-quarter light treatment.
 The most significant departure from the completed design was the lower, more penetrating nose and semi-enclosed headlights, altered on Camuffo’s instructions to a more formal arrangement.
 The addition of a body swage line appears a direct lift from the smaller 1100 Aerodynamica prototype from the same period.
 Interior design was also carried out at Cambiano – Lancia adopting the proposed treatments largely unaltered.